Germany: SPD, Greens and FDP ready to start formal coalition talks | DW | 15.10.2021

 The three parties have already held several rounds of "exploratory" talks to form a government since the center-left Social Democrats emerged as the largest party in Germany's election last month.

-The leaders of Germany's center-left Social Democrats (SPD), neoliberal Greens and business-friendly Free Democrats (FDP) are to recommend to their parties that they should begin formal coalition negotiations.
+The leaders of Germany's center-left Social Democrats (SPD), climate-friendly Greens and pro-business Free Democrats (FDP) are to recommend to their parties that they should begin formal coalition negotiations.

 "We are convinced that we can conclude an ambitious and viable coalition agreement," the parties said Friday in a 12-page exploratory paper.